 - For 29 cancer drugs approved by the EMA between 2006 and 2011, one study looked at approval times in three major jurisdictions.
-Median approval time was shorter in the United States (US) (6.0 months) than in Japan and Europe (15.0 and 13.3 months, respectively). - Another study, focusing on 16 tyrosine kinase inhibitors (TKIs) approved by the US Food and Drug Administration (FDA) as of 30 September 2012, found the average time spent on review and approval between the US (205.3 days) and the EU (409.6 days).
-The active review time was similar in both jurisdictions, 205.3 days in the US and 225.4 days in the EU, with the differences attributed to longer clock stops during the review process to collect additional information from sponsors, and the time from recommendation by the advisory opinion, and the decision of the European Commission. - For 37 cancer medicines approved between 2005 and 2013 by Health Canada, the time from date of submission to approval was much longer for the EMA and Health Canada than for the FDA, by an average of 6.7 months and 6.4 months, respectively.
-Submissions to the FDA were also made on average 12.9 and 28.4 months earlier than submissions to Health Canada and to the EMA, respectively. - A more recent paper found the overall median approval time for anticancer drugs and immunomodulators varied across six major regulatory agencies in the EU, the US, Japan, Canada, Switzerland, and Australia, from 240 days (FDA) to 423 days (EMA and Swissmedic) in 2014-2018.
+Median approval time was shorter in the United States (US) (6.0 months) than in Japan and Europe (15.0 and 13.3 months, respectively).20 - Another study, focusing on 16 tyrosine kinase inhibitors (TKIs) approved by the US Food and Drug Administration (FDA) as of 30 September 2012, found the average time spent on review and approval between the US (205.3 days) and the EU (409.6 days).21 The active review time was similar in both jurisdictions, 205.3 days in the US and 225.4 days in the EU, with the differences attributed to longer clock stops during the review process to collect additional information from sponsors, and the time from recommendation by the advisory opinion, and the decision of the European Commission. - For 37 cancer medicines approved between 2005 and 2013 by Health Canada, the time from date of submission to approval was much longer for the EMA and Health Canada than for the FDA, by an average of 6.7 months and 6.4 months, respectively.22 Submissions to the FDA were also made on average 12.9 and

-&lt;sup>17 Hartmann, M., Mayer-Nicolai, C. and Pfaff, O. Approval probabilities and regulatory review patterns for anticancer drugs in the European Union.
+Hartmann, M., Mayer-Nicolai, C. and Pfaff, O. Approval probabilities and regulatory review patterns for anticancer drugs in the European Union.
 Critical Reviews in Oncology/Hematology 87(2): 112-121

-&lt;sup>18 A fresh perspective on comparing the FDA and the CHMP/EMA: approval of antineoplastic tyrosine kinase inhibitors.
+A fresh perspective on comparing the FDA and the CHMP/EMA: approval of antineoplastic tyrosine kinase inhibitors.
 Shah et al. British Journal of Clinical Pharmacology 76(3): 396-411